Wuthering Heights (song): Outdoor Version

+This music video has been influential in sparking events such as "The Most Wuthering Heights Day Ever".
+To imitate Kate Bush, the participants called "Cathys" would wear a red dress with black accessories and red lipstick as the signature look.
+Though the music video was filmed in the grassy area of Salisbury Plain, this event has made its way to many other places and countries such as the United States.
+One of the first events in the US was located in James Madison Park in Wisconsin in 2016.
+This is how Kate Bush has expanded outside of the BBC adaptation and more into her own version of "Wuthering Heights" and the love story within.

 Chart performance

-After being delayed for two months, "Wuthering Heights" was officially released in early 1978 and entered the top forty in the official singles chart in the United Kingdom at number twenty-seven on 18 February, and quickly rose to number one three weeks later dethroning ABBA's "Take a Chance on Me" from the top spot.
-Bush became the first female artist to have an entirely self-penned number one hit in the UK.
-The single release unwittingly pitted Bush against another female vocalist also charting with her first UK hit: Debbie Harry with her band Blondie and their single "Denis".
-Amid much public discussion about the two singers' respective merits, Bush came out on top, while Blondie stalled at number two.
+After being delayed for two months, "Wuthering Heights" was officially released in early 1978 and entered the top forty in the official singles chart in the United Kingdom at number twenty-seven on 18 February.
+It rose to number one three weeks later dethroning ABBA's "Take a Chance on Me" from the top spot.
+Bush became the first female artist to have an entirely self-written number one in the UK.
+The single release unwittingly pitted Bush against another female vocalist also charting with her first UK hit: Debbie Harry with her band Blondie and their single "Denis", which stalled at number two.
 "Wuthering Heights" remained at number one for a month until it was replaced at the top by Brian and Michael's celebration of the then-recently deceased artist L. S. Lowry, "Matchstalk Men and Matchstalk Cats and Dogs".
-Bush's début single finished the year as the tenth highest-selling and was certified gold by the British Phonographic Industry, denoting sales of over half a million.
+Bush's debut single finished the year as the tenth highest-selling and was certified gold by the British Phonographic Industry, denoting sales of over half a million.

-Success was not limited to the United Kingdom, as "Wuthering Heights" also hit number one in Ireland.
-It reached the top ten in Belgium, the Netherlands, Finland, Norway, Sweden, and Switzerland, as well as the top twenty in Austria and West Germany.
-She had performed the song on the first episode of the West German music talk show Bio's Bahnhof on 9 February 1978.
-"Wuthering Heights" also proved to be successful in New Zealand, where it spent five weeks at number one and achieved platinum status, and in Australia, where it stayed at the top of the charts for three consecutive weeks and achieved gold status.
+"Wuthering Heights" also hit number one in Ireland, in Italy, in New Zealand, where it spent five weeks at number one and achieved platinum status, and in Australia, where it stayed at the top of the charts for three consecutive weeks and achieved gold status.
 It proved to be one of the biggest hits of 1978 in Denmark.
+It reached the top ten in Spain, Belgium, the Netherlands, Finland, France, Norway, Sweden, and Switzerland, as well as the top twenty in Austria and West Germany.
+Bush had performed the song on the first episode of the West German music talk show Bio's Bahnhof on 9 February 1978.

-Following the live performance of the song by Laura Bunting on The Voice in Australia, "Wuthering Heights" re-entered the country's top forty in 2012, 34 years after its original release in 1978.
+Following the live performance of the song by Laura Bunting on The Voice in Australia, "Wuthering Heights" re-entered the country's top 40 in 2012, 34 years after its original release in 1978.